What is Acne?

 How To Treat Acne

 First, not all acne is treated the same.
 Some acne requires prescription medication while other forms can be treated with OTC products.
-The most commonly known OTC treatments that actually work are salicylic acid and benzoyl peroxide.
+The most commonly known OTC treatments that actually work are salicylic acid, retinoids, and benzoyl peroxide.
+While you should incorporate these, with inflammatory acne, you should also focus greatly on calming your skin down with ingredients such as aloe vera gel, camellia sinensis leaf extract, green tea, and snail mucin just to name a few.

 An anti-inflammatory, beta hydroxy acid (BHA) that exfoliates your skin and unclogs your pores.
-It especially works on blackheads and whiteheads because those pores are open making it easier for the salicylic acid to penetrate into them.
-Salicylic acid should be your best friend when treating acne.
+It especially works on blackheads because those comedones are open making it easier for the salicylic acid to penetrate into them.
+It is lipophilic meaning it is able to break down the oil clogging your pores, a property other acids do not have.

 An effective treatment because of it’s antibacterial and drying properties.
 Acne forms when a clogged pore becomes infected with bacteria, benzoyl peroxide kills this bacteria as well as dries the pus that often comes with acne.

-Oils with a high percentage of linoleic acid as well as vitamin e and a, such as sunflower oil, sweet almond oil, and rosehip oil, are also proven to help treat acne.
+Oils with a high percentage of linoleic acid as well as vitamin e and a, such as sunflower oil, grapeseed oil, sweet almond oil, and rosehip oil, are also proven to help treat acne.
 This is because people with acne tend to have one thing in common: a lack of linoleic acid.
+Other oils such as borage seed and evening primrose oil are anti-inflammatory so they help with acne significantly by calming down the inflammation.

 A natural anti-bacterial and anti-inflammatory ingredient that is often used to treat severe acne and is very difficult to find in an OTC product.
 It is also proven to reduce the production of keratin, which is linked to promoting acne-causing bacteria growth.
 Azelaic acid is also known to inhibit tyrosinase production which causes hyperpigmentation, meaning it can also treat PIH (post inflammatory hyperpigmentation).

 Retinol is a vitamin A derivative that is often prescribed but is starting to appear more on store shelves in weaker dosages.
-It exfoliates the skin resulting in unclogged pores as well as prevents scarring.
+It increases cell turnover and this results in clearer pores as well as less severe scarring.

 - Keep your skin clean